Blogscan cannabis dehyrdate you?

 Dehydration is serious.
 So it makes sense to feel concerned about cannabis’ role in the body’s hydration levels.

-So, can cannabis dehydrate you?
+So, does cannabis dehydrate you?

 The fact is, CBD and THC do not impact your body’s fluid levels.
 Since the fluid level of marijuana users is not impacted by the plant, it cannot fit the definition of dehydrating.

-Marijuana use does, however, decrease your saliva excretion –– which is what causes “cotton mouth”.
-Tetrahydrocannabinol(THC) attaches to the cannabinoid receptors in the salivary glands and prevents them from releasing saliva into the mouth.
+However, marijuana use does decrease your saliva excretion –– which is what causes “cotton mouth”.
+Tetrahydrocannabinol (THC) attaches to the cannabinoid receptors in the salivary glands and prevents them from releasing saliva into the mouth.

 Some other reasons cannabis can be associated with dehydration are: